 While Curtis encouraged his classmates to get out into the world and spread their wings, despite adversity, his co-valedictorian, Alexa Watt reminded everyone to cherish their sense of curiosity.
 "Curiosity is the gateway to an intellectually fulfilling life," she said in her speech.

-As each graduate accepted their diploma on the same stage that they rocked out during school concerts and performed on during school plays, faculty, friends and family cheered and applauded.
+As each graduate accepted their diploma on the same stage that they rocked out during and performed on during school plays, faculty, friends and family cheered and applauded.
 There was an extreme sense of community throughout.

 The Tower Singers told their peers that graduating from RFH is not an ending, but a begin with a performance where they sang, "I know we've come so far, but we've got so far to go."